Almost sure convergence for weighted sums of pairwise PQD random variables: Abstract

 \section{Abstract}

-We obtain Marcinkiewicz-Zygmund strong laws of large numbers for weighted sums of pairwise positively quadrant dependent random variables stochastically dominated by a random variable $X \in \mathscr{L}_{p}$, $1 \leqslant p < 2$.
+We obtain strong laws of large numbers of Marcinkiewicz-Zygmund's type for weighted sums of pairwise positively quadrant dependent random variables stochastically dominated by a random variable $X \in \mathscr{L}_{p}$, $1 \leqslant p < 2$.
 We use our results to establish the strong consistency of estimators which emerge from regression models having pairwise positively quadrant dependent errors.